 Getting around Santorini by bus

 Buses in Santorini are a cheap and easy way to move around the island.
-For just two euros, you can explore all the big towns and main attractions on your list.
+Tickets prices for local bus trips in Santorini range from 1.60 Euro to 2.20 Euro depending on the start and end point.
+You can reach and then explore all the big towns and main attractions in Santorini by bus.

 If you're travel itinerary is a simple one involving just a couple of bus trips in Santorini per day, then it can be a viable way to get around the island.

 When traveling in the off-season, the buses are an excellent way to get from place to place in Santorini.
 During my last visit to Santorini in March 2023, I used the buses extensively to get to places like Kamari, Perissa and the airport.

 Keep in mind that in peak months such as July and August, the buses may be too full to get on, meaning you may end up waiting around for the next one sometimes.

 Main Bus Station in Santorini

 The main bus station of Santorini is located in the island's capital Fira.
 All journeys begin and end in at Fira bus station, and you may need to get connecting buses depending on which destinations you want to visit.

 Bus tickets for trips in Santorini are bough onboard the bus, even when the bus leaves Fira main station.
 A ticket seller will walk down the aisle selling the tickets as the bus leaves.